Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Prevention falls into three levels: primary, secondary, and tertiary.
-Primary prevention targets individuals who are at a high risk for developing a disorder.
-Secondary prevention targets those who are in the early stages of a disorder.
-Tertiary prevention targets individuals who already have the disorder and by seeking to reduce or eliminate the negative impact of the disorder.
+Primary prevention targets individuals who are at a high risk for developing a disorder; secondary prevention targets those who are in the early stages of a disorder; and tertiary prevention targets individuals who already have a disorder by seeking to reduce or eliminate its negative impact.

-These are methods to diagnose and treat the disorder or disease in early stages before it causes significant morbidity, as well as to lower the rate of established cases.
+Secondary prevention includes methods to diagnose and treat a disorder or disease in its early stages before it causes significant distress.
+This approach also aims to lower the rate of established cases.
 An example of a secondary prevention program is rape crisis counseling.
-Following a rape, an individual may develop or be in the early stages of developing a number of disorders such as depression, anxiety, or post-traumatic stress disorder.
-Early intervention through counseling can help minimize the progression of one of these mental health issues.
+After being raped, an individual may develop or be in the early stages of developing a number of disorders such as depression, anxiety, or post-traumatic stress disorder (PTSD).
+Early intervention through counseling can help minimize the progression of one or more of these mental health issues.

-These are methods to reduce the negative impact of existent disorders or diseases by restoring function and reducing complications.
+Tertiary prevention includes methods to reduce the negative impact of existing disorders or diseases by reducing complications and restoring lost function.
 These methods include interventions that prevent relapse, promote rehabilitation, and reduce the nature of the disorder.
-Examples of tertiary prevention programs include Alcoholics Anonymous, diabetes control programs, and home visits to those who are chronically ill.
+Examples of tertiary prevention programs include Alcoholics Anonymous (AA), diabetes control programs, and home visits to those who are chronically ill.

-A campaign that distributes condoms to a community at high risk for HIV., A campaign designed to provide social support to children whose parents recently divorced., The DARE program, which aimed to reduce drug use among youth., and A diet and exercise program designed to help people with diabetes control their blood sugar.
+A diet and exercise program designed to help people with diabetes control their blood sugar., A campaign that distributes condoms to a community at high risk for HIV., A campaign designed to provide social support to children whose parents recently divorced., or The DARE program, which aimed to reduce drug use among youth.